 - The Homeschooling Australia facebook group

-- GHF has a number of online community resources including yahoo groups
+- GHF has a number of online community resources including an online forum

 - The TAGMAX yahoo group is also a great resource for gifted homeschooling families.